-Wiring a 4-way light switch is easy for electricians.
-But for non-electrical workers, it may be hard.
+Wiring a 4-way light is easy for electricians.
+But for non-electrical workers, it seems to be hard.
 To understand everything about four-way switch wiring, first, learn how to wire a single pole light switch and three-way switch wiring.

 Once you understand the wiring procedures, you will know it is very easy.

-From the above diagram, the power source (black wire) from the supply moves straight and connects to the common terminal of the second 3-way switch.
-The travel terminal with red and white wire connects to the T1 terminal of the four-way switch.
+From the above wiring diagram, the power source (black wire) from the supply moves straight and connects to the common terminal of the first 3-way switch.
+The traveler terminal with red and black wire connects to the T1 terminal of the four-way switch.

-It then connects to T2 of the same switch before connecting to the traveller terminals of the first 3-way switch and the light bulb.
+It then connects to T2 of the same switch before connecting to the traveler terminals of the second 3-way switch and the light bulb.

-You can also see the earthing wires duly connected to the earth terminals.
+You can also see the earthing wires (yellow wires) duly connected to the ground terminals.

 The black electrical tape on the white wire shows that the wire is a hot wire and not neutral.